-OR another Facebook post example:
+OR Post example:

 Are chitosan supplements safe for weight loss among overweight or obese adults?

 While chitosan supplements appear to be well tolerated in most people, the potential does exist for interference with warfarin, for shellfish allergy and, as with most ocean-derived products, for heavy metal contamination.
 Chitosan is often derived from shrimp, lobster and crab exoskeleton.